CHICAGO -- The odds might be heavily stacked against the Nashville Predators making the Stanley Cup Playoffs, but they are fighting nonetheless.

 Chicago had chances to snap it early in the first period, but Rinne was up to the challenge.
 Nashville didn't log its first shot until 9:18 into the game but made up for it during the final 10 minutes.

-Fisher opened the scoring with his 17th goal, off a rebound of Josi's shot, before Hornqvist made it 2-0 with his 13th, a backhander off a rebound of Weber's shot to cap a power play.
+Fisher opened the scoring with his 17th goal, off a rebound of Josi's shot, before Hornqvist made it 2-0 with his 13th, which he backhanded off a rebound of Weber's shot to cap a power play.

 It looked like Nashville might run away with it, but Toews knocked down a pass in the neutral zone, broke toward the Nashville end, and after some nice passing with Kris Versteeg, buried his 26th goal by wristing a shot over the sprawled Rinne.